Nesci28/Crypto_Portfolio/README.md

 manualBalance: If you want to add a balance manually [value]
 checkOnExplorer: Check the balance of the wallet on the explorer [true or false]
 nanopool: If you are mining on nanopool and want to include the amount currently on it [true or false]
+ethermine: If you are mining on ethermine and want to include the amount currently on it [true or false]
 suprnova:

 - apiKey: The api key of your suprnova account if you are mining and want to include the amount currently on it [api_key or blank]